Edzelf/Esp-radio/README.md

 -	Software update over WiFi possible (OTA).
 -	Saves volume and preset station over restart.
 -	Bass and treble control.
+- Configuration also possible if no WiFi connection can be established.

 See documentation in pdf-file.

 Last changes:
+- 04-oct-2016: Version with MQTT and configuration in radio.ini file.
 - 04-jul-2016: WiFi.disconnect clears old connection now (thanks to Juppit)
 - 27-may-2016: Fixed restore station at restart.
 - 26-may-2016: Bugfix BUTTON3 handling (if no TFT).
 Update pdf-document.